In this unit students will identify how to plan and carry out a statistical investigation about a topic of interest.

 - Summary questions have one variable and one group e.g. How much litter is around the school after lunch? [litter after lunch, around the school]; What pets do the students in our class have [pets, our class]?

 - Comparison questions have one variable and two or more groups e.g. How does the amount of litter that is around the school compare between after recess and after lunch?
 Does the traffic outside the school in the afternoon tend to be more than the traffic outside the school in the morning?

 - Prompts to help with posing investigative questions are:

 - Check the investigative questions that students have posed.
-Gather them in e.g. write on the board, type into a google doc or write on paper to be pinned up.
-As a class check each investigative question for the variable and the group and the remaining criteria:
+Collate them (e.g. write them on the board, type into a google doc or write on sticky notes to be pinned up).
+As a class check each investigative question for the variable and the group to be asked, against the remaining criteria:

 - Is the question purposeful?
 This should have been sorted in the generating topics for investigation stage.